eggheadio/egghead-instructor-center/README.md

 # Styles

-Components use only default Tachyons classes.
+Component styling is done with default Tachyons classes.

 ---